 There are several things you can do now to help yourself and your UAAC advisor.
 First, don’t dismiss any program becausee it has an unfamiliar title or because you don’t think it will offer good future opportunities.
 Read about all degree programs as well as the career and graduate school prospects they offer.
 Many less publicized disciplines have a high demand for their graduates and insufficient students to meet that demand.
 Secondly, think about what you enjoy and do well, then look at degree programs drawing upon these strengths.
 Use the library and the Internet to research academic programs and career areas.
 The more information you gather, the more you will be able to discuss with your advisor, and the further you will be toward making a decision.

 Many students know they are interested in a specific field, but don’t know what major within that field will best suit them.
-If you are confident you are interested in a general area, yet are unsure of your exact path, you may want to consider declaring an undecided major within a specific college.
-Undecided programs in agriculture and life sciences, business, and natural resources are designed to allow you to work towards declaring a major within those colleges.
-Like the University Studies program, the college undecided programs provide time and special opportunities to explore the choices within the college and the university.
+If you are confident you are interested in a general area but are unsure of your exact path, you may want to consider declaring an undecided or exploratory major within a specific college.
+Exploratory programs in agriculture and life sciences, business, and natural resources are designed to allow you to work towards declaring a major within those colleges.
+Like the University Studies program, the exploring college programs provide time and special opportunities to explore the choices within the college and the university.

 You will work with a college advisor to explore the college’s options before making a commitment to a degree program.
-College undecided programs, like University Studies, give you until the end of your sophomore year to declare a major.
-For more information on college undecided programs, go to our undergraduate programs of study page.
+Exploring college programs, like University Studies, give you until the end of your sophomore year to declare a major.

 Choosing a Major